thomasgtaylor/how.wtf/content/post/2023-05-01-kill-all-processes-that-match-a-name.md

 ---
-title: Kill all processes that match a name
-date: 2023-05-01T23:40:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-05-01 23:40:00-04:00
 description: How to kill all processes that match a name
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Kill all processes that match a name
 ---

 Killing all processes that match a certain substring or name is easy using `pkill`.